-Article 18 Duties of the Registrar
+Duties of the Registrar

-(1) The Registrar shall assist the Court, the President of the Court and the Judges in performance of their functions.
-He shall be responsible for the organisation and activities of the Registry under the authority of the President of the Court.

-(2) The Registrar shall in particular be responsible for:

-(a) keeping the registry which includes records of all cases before the Court;

-(b) keeping and administering lists drawn up in accordance with Articles 13 and 36 of the Agreement;

-(c) keeping and publishing a list of notifications of opt-outs and withdrawals of opt-outs in accordance with Article 58 of the Agreement;

-(d) publishing the decisions of the Court, subject to the protection of confidential information;

-(e) publishing annual reports with statistical data; and

-(f) ensuring that the information on opt-outs in accordance with Article 58 (4) and (5) of the Agreement is closely linked with the European Patent Office patent register.
+- (1) The Registrar shall assist the Court, the President of the Court and the judges in the performance of their functions.
+He shall be responsible for the organisation and activities of the Registry under the authority of the President of the Court. - (2) The Registrar shall in particular be responsible for: - (a) keeping the registry which includes records of all cases before the Court; - (b) keeping and administering lists drawn up in accordance with Articles 13, 28 and 36 of the Agreement; - (c) keeping and publishing a list of notifications of opt-outs in accordance with Article 58 of the Agreement; - (d) publishing the decisions of the Court, subject to the protection of confidential information; - (e) publishing annual reports with statistical data; and - (f) ensuring that the information on opt-outs in accordance with Article 58 of the Agreement is closely linked with the European Patent Office patent register.

-(3) The Registrar shall take an oath before the Court to perform his duties impartially and conscientiously and to preserve the secrecy of the deliberations of the Court.